OfekYamin/infra-automation/README.md

 This is a rolling project that simulates infrastructure provisioning and service configuration automation.
 The project serves as a foundation for learning DevOps practices and will evolve to integrate real cloud infrastructure tools like AWS and Terraform in future stages.

-NOTICE : THIS PROGRAM ONLY WORKS IN LINUX
+NOTICE : THIS PROGRAM ONLY WORKS WHEN RAN IN LINUX
 ## Project Objectives

 The main goal is to develop a modular Python-based automation tool that: